 The financial activities of JEDI, in which Enron was an investor and which were consolidated into Enron’s financial statements beginning in the first quarter of 2001, should have been consolidated beginning in November 1997; and

 The financial activities of a wholly-owned subsidiary of LJM Cayman, L.P.
 (LJM1), a private investment limited partnership for which the general partner’s managing member was Andrew S. Fastow, former Executive Vice President and Chief Financial Officer of Enron (see Note 4), should have been consolidated into Enron’s consolidated financial statements beginning in 1999.
-That company engaged in derivative transactions with Enron to permit Enron to hedge market risks of an equity investment in Rhythms NetConnections, Inc.

-The consolidated financial statements included hereinhave been restated to reflect the impacts of the restatements based on Enron’s current understanding of the relevant facts as of the date of the filing of this report.
+The Consolidated Financial Statements included herein reflect such restatements based on Enron’s current understanding of the relevant facts as of the date of the filing of this report.
 It is possible that the Special Committee’s investigation will identify additional or different information concerning these matters which will require additional or different restatements.
-As a result Enron will not issue amendments to its annual report on Form 10-K for the year ended December 31, 2000 or its Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the impacts of the restatements on Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.
+As a result, Enron will not issue amendments to its annual report on Form 10-K for the year ended December 31, 2000 or its Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2001 and June 30, 2001 to reflect the impacts of the restatements on Enron’s Consolidated Financial Statements until the Special Committee has completed its investigation.
 Additionally, Enron has announced that the previously-issued financial statements for these periods and the audit reports covering the year-end financial statements for 1997 through 2000 should not be relied upon.

-The effects of the restatements, based on Enron’scurrent understanding of the relevant facts as of the date of the filing of this report, are outlined below and a description of the restatements follows the table (dollars in millions, except per share amounts).
+The effects of the restatements, based on Enron’s understanding of the relevant facts as of the date of the filing of this report, are outlined below and a description of the restatements follows the table (dollars in millions, except per share amounts).
 Certain amounts in the following table differ from those included in Enron’s November 8, 2001 Form 8-K due to further refinement of the identified restatement items.

 (Amounts are subject to change pending the results of the Special Committee investigation.)